 Course limit is 3 hours for the UConn Health Half Marathon.
 Course limit is based on the start time of the final start wave.
 To finish within these time limits you must maintain a pace of approximately 13:44 minutes per mile.
 More…

 Start waves are designed to adhere to state guidelines surrounding public events.
 Registrants must submit an estimated finish time during the registration process and these times will be used to seed runners.
 To minimize congestion, waves will be assigned chronologically, from fastest to slowest.
-Start waves will be limited to 75 runners each and will start 2 minutes apart, for a total of ten (10) waves over 20 minutes.
+Start waves will be limited to 150 runners each and will start 2 minutes apart, for a total of five (5) waves over 10 minutes.
 All participants are required to be at the race start area prior to the start of the first wave at 7:30 AM.

 All participants will be notified by email the week of the race with their start wave time – requests to change start waves will not be accepted.